- Representing Topology

 As the name suggests, pore network modeling borrows significantly from the fields of network and graph theory.
 During the development of OpenPNM, it was debated whether existing Python graph theory packages (such as graph-tool and NetworkX) should be used to store the network topology.
-It was decided that storage of network property data should be simply stored as Numpy ndarrays (see Numpy).
-In this form the data storage would be very transparent, since all engineers are used to working with arrays (i.e. vectors), and also very efficiently since this allows code vectorization.
+It was decided that network property data should be simply stored as Numpy ND-arrays).
+This format makes the data storage would be very transparent and familiar since all engineers are used to working with arrays (i.e. vectors), and also very efficiently since this allows code vectorization.
 Fortuitously, around the same time as this discussion, Scipy introduced the compressed sparse graph library, which contains numerous graph theory algorithms that take Numpy arrays as arguments.

 The only topology definitions required by OpenPNM are: